Graduate Program: Curriculum and Requirements

 - Contact Director of Graduate Studies

 Students can apply directly to the department and enter in their first year (Direct Entry), or they can enter after spending their first year in the Interdisciplinary Graduate Program (IGP) or the Quantitative and Chemical Biology (QCB) program.
-Most Direct Entry students will complete three research rotations with BSCI department faculty during the first year.
+Most Direct Entry students will complete rotations with three BSCI department faculty during the first year.
 At least two rotations are required for all students.
-For students wishing to do two rotations within the same laboratory, written approval from the DGS and the faculty member of that laboratory is required prior to beginning the second rotation within that laboratory.
+The rotation schedule will match that of the Interdisciplinary Graduate Program (two rotations in the fall semester and two in the spring).
+The first two rotations must be in different laboratories.
+After the second rotation, a student (with approval of the supervising faculty member) can choose to join a lab or continue to rotate.
+For students wishing to do two rotations within the same laboratory, documentation of approval from the DGS and the faculty member of that laboratory is required prior to beginning the second rotation within that laboratory.

 The expectation is that first year graduate students will join a laboratory by June 1st.
 In order to make satisfactory progress toward the graduate degree, first year graduate students who enter the Biological Sciences graduate program in the fall semester must select a faculty member to direct their dissertation and join their laboratory by August 15th of the year following matriculation.
 First year graduate students who enter the Biological Sciences graduate program in the spring semester must join a laboratory for their PhD work by January 15th of the following year.
 The selection must be by mutual agreement of the student and the faculty mentor and must be approved in writing by the DGS.
 Students who fail to meet this requirement will, barring extenuating circumstances, be terminated from the Biological Sciences graduate program.